Introduction of Dr. Sarvapalli Radhakrishnan:-

 Midnight’s Children, an allegorical novel by Salman Rushdie, was published in 1981.
 It is a historical chronicle of modern India centring on the inextricably linked fates of two children born within the first hour of independence from Great Britain.
 Exactly at midnight on Aug.
 15, 1947, two boys were born in a Bombay (now Mumbai) hospital, where they were switched by a nurse.
 Saleem Sinai, who will be raised by a well-to-do Muslim couple, is actually the illegitimate son of a low-caste Hindu woman and a departing British colonist.
 Shiva, the son of the Muslim couple, is given to a poor Hindu street performer whose unfaithful wife has died.

 Saleem represents modern India.
 When he is 30, he writes his memoir, Midnight’s Children.
-Shiva is destined to be Saleem’s enemy as well as India’s most honoured war hero.
-This multilayered novel places Saleem at every significant event that occurred on the Indian subcontinent in the 30 years after independence.
+Shiva will be Saleem’s enemy and India’s most honoured war hero.
+This multilayered novel places Saleem at every significant event on the Indian subcontinent in the 30 years after independence.
 Midnight’s Children was awarded the Booker McConnell Prize for fiction in 1981.
 In 1993 it was chosen as the best Booker Prize novel in 25 years

 Firstly Let's discuss some biographical information about Salman Rushdie,